Polytope volume by descent in the face lattice and applications in social choice: Lattice normalized volume

 \begin{proposition} Let $P\subset\RR^n$ be a rational polytope, and $v\in P$.
 Then

 \end{proposition}

 \begin{proof} $P$ is the union of the ``pyramids'' $\conv(v,F)$ where $F$ runs through the facets of $P$.
 These pyramids intersect in lower dimensional polytopes $\conv(v,G)$ where $G$ is a face of codimension $\ge 2$ of $P$.
-Since the intersections have measure $0$ in the Lebesgue measure on $\aff(P)$ (independently of the scaling), the proposition follows by the additivity of the measure, provided $\Vol(\conv(v,F))=\Ht_F(v)\Vol(F)$ for all facets $F$ of $P$.
+Since the intersections have measure $0$ in the Lebesgue measure on $\aff(P)$ independently of the scaling, the proposition follows by the additivity of the measure, provided $\Vol(\conv(v,F))=\Ht_F(v)\Vol(F)$ for all facets $F$ of $P$.

 To prove this claim, we can triangulate $F$, and use additivity again, thereby reducing it to the case of a pyramid over a simplex $\Delta$, $\dim\Delta=\dim P-1$.
 Then we choose a positive integer $k$ such that $kv$ and all vertices of $k\Delta$ have integer coordinates.
 This scales $\Vol(\conv(v,\Delta))$ as well as $\Ht_\Delta(v)\Vol(\Delta)$ by the factor $k^d$, $d=\dim P$.
 Therefore we can finally assume that $v$ is a vertex of a lattice simplex $P$ and $F=\Delta$ is its opposite facet.
-Under these hypotheses we can invoke \cite[3.9]{BG}.
-(In \cite{BG} the lattice volume of a lattice polytope is called its \emph{multiplicity}; we will explain this terminology in Remark \ref{rem_algebra}.) \end{proof}
+Under these hypotheses \cite[3.9]{BG} says exactly what we need: $\Vol(P)=\Ht_F(v)\Vol(F)$.
+In \cite{BG} the lattice volume of a lattice polytope is called its \emph{multiplicity}; we will explain this terminology in Remark \ref{rem_algebra}.
+For the convenience of the reader we include a proof of \cite[3.9]{BG} below. \end{proof}

 Figure \ref{dec_fig} illustrates Proposition \ref{decomp} in a simple case.
 It is clear that one should take $v$ as a vertex of $P$ in order to minimize the number of nonzero summands in Equation \eqref{Vol_dec}.
 Our choice of $v$ will be discussed in the next section.